 Tier 2 (Levels 5-10)

-- Explore a multi-level dungeon or large structure: Delve into complex areas that offer layered challenges and discoveries.
+- Explore a multi-level dungeon or large structure

-- Uncover a significant secret: Reveal information that changes the group’s understanding of the region or its history.
+- Uncover a major revelation—a significant secret, powerful artifact, or forgotten knowledge that changes the group’s understanding of the region or its history

 Combat Pillar